 Care and adoption

-Jim Hirschmann accepts instructions from local authorities, parents, wider relatives (including prospective guardians) and children who are involved in care proceedings.
+Jim accepts instructions from local authorities, parents, wider relatives (including prospective guardians) and children who are involved in care proceedings.
 He has experience of cases involving non-accidental injury to the subject child.
 He is regularly instructed in cases involving the inherent jurisdiction of the high court often related to issues of forced marriage, deprivation of liberty and secure accommodation orders.

 With a Master of Laws (LLM) in public law, he is well placed to consider challenges against the decisions of local authorities (including judicial reviews and claims under the Human Rights Act 1998).